 |Money transfer fees (per month)||฿650||$19|

-Two items that are not included within our expat expenses but are relevant for most people are ATM fees and currency exchange fees.
+Two items that are not included in our expat expenses but are relevant for most people are ATM fees and currency exchange fees.
 Our ATM fees are refunded at the end of the month (an average of 23 USD).
 We’ve never tracked how much we lose in currency exchange fees, although maybe we should start.

 Travel & Entertainment